-For large work pieces, such as large gears and complicated in such cases, flame hardening means of an oxyacetylene should be done rapidly by the surface quenched, before heat transfer to the core occurs.

-mill rolls, cross sections, is done by torch.
-Heating torch and the appreciable

-- Four methods are generally use for Flame Hardening - > Stationary (Spot): Torch and work is stationary - Progressive: Torch moves over a work piece - > Spinning: Torch is stationary while work piece rotates - Progressive-spinning: Torch moves over a rotating work piece.
+- For large work pieces, such as mill rolls, large gears and complicated cross sections, in such cases, flame hardening is done by means of an oxyacetylene torch.
+Heating should be done rapidly by the torch and the surface quenched, before appreciable heat transfer to the core occurs. - Four methods are generally use for Flame Hardening - > Stationary (Spot): Torch and work is stationary - > Progressive: Torch moves over a work piece - > Spinning: Torch is stationary while work piece rotates - ➤ Progressive-spinning: Torch moves over a rotating work piece.